Policies and Guidelines

 - Receipt of outside aid/scholarships

-We presume that financial aid recipients meet all tests of eligibility (listed below) established by the federal government and Assumption College.
+We presume that financial aid recipients meet all tests of eligibility (listed below) established by the federal government and Assumption University.
 If at any time the student ceases to be eligible, awards will be canceled and any remaining balance due will need to be paid.

 We presume that each student meets all of the following criteria: